 To understand why shoppers are not transacting, you need to look at what point in the purchase process they are leaving your website.
 If your website analytics show that most your visitors are never getting to your shopping cart you can conduct user experience studies to identify where the roadblocks are.
 When you make the shopping experience easy, intuitive and enjoyable you are well on your way to increasing your sales.

 One of the most common reasons people leave a website after they get to the shopping cart is because the checkout process is too complicated.
 Too many steps, long forms, and repetitive tasks can all make a simple process too complex for your shoppers.
 Consider the user interface of your checkout flow and whether a single-page version is more efficient than clicking through pages.
 In addition, you can provide users with the option to save their payment and shipping information to make their checkout easier the next time around.
 Shortening forms, and simplifying your checkout process can considerably decrease your cart abandonment rate and increase sales.
+Ensure you choose an experienced website developer in Houston when building your ecommerce website.

 Fifty-six percent of the shoppers in the Statistia study left a website before paying because they were presented with unexpected costs.
 Thirty-six percent said they left because they found a better deal elsewhere, and thirty-two percent said the price was too high.